studersi/test-4/tutorial-4/README.md

 The browser confirms, this is a secure connection.

-###Schritt 8: Das Zertifikat via Cronjob von Let's Encrypt beziehen
+###Step 8: Fetching the certificate via Cron from Let's Encrypt

 _Let's Encrypt_ creates the certificates for a period of 90 days per default.
-This means we will have to perform with the manual call as outlined above every three months.
-This can be automated.
+This means we will have to perform the manual call as outlined above every three months.
+This can be automated, though.
 As the `getssl` process needs to access the certificate key, the process has to operate as the `root` user.
 Additionally, the certificate authority _Let's Encrypt_ has to be called via the internet.
 As a matter of fact, this means that we have to tell `root` to access the internet.
 This is not without risks and has to be considered carefully.

-The script `getssl` offers the feature, to make this call form a different host than the webserver; typically an administration host.
+The script `getssl` offers the feature, to make this call from a different host than the webserver; typically an administration host.
 This will only work if the certificate key is being stored on multiple servers.
 Another inherent risk.

-It is important to weigh the various risks and come to a conclusion for the specific case.
+It is important to weigh the various risks and to come to a conclusion for the specific case.
 If you have defined a good solution, then you can automate the process by performing the following edits in the configuration of `getssl`:

 * Alter the `acl` entries if you have chosen to work from an administration server.
 * Define the variable `DOMAIN_CERT_LOCATION`